mbcovarrubias/face-recognition/README.md

 * Installing and testing the application from different devices

 ## Libraries used
-* face-api.js by vladmandic https://github.com/vladmandic/face-api
+* face-api.js, original by justadudewhohacks, updated by vladmandic https://github.com/vladmandic/face-api
 * p5.js
 * ml5.js
 ## Prerequisites